-5.C.9 For Emission Points AB-004, AJ-004, AJ-005, AK-003, AK-004, AK-005, and AK-013, the permittee shall report all deviations from any emission or operating limitation of Subpart ZZZZ in the semiannual report submitted in accordance with Condition 5.A.4.
+5.C.8 For Emission Points AB-004, AJ-004, AJ-005, AK-003, AK-004, AK-005, and AK-013, the permittee shall report all deviations from any emission or operating limitation of Subpart ZZZZ in the semi-annual report required by Condition 5.A.4.
 Such deviations shall include any failure to perform the work practice on the required schedule.
 In the event a work practice is delayed because the engine is operating during an emergency or if performing the work practice on the required schedule posed an unacceptable risk under federal, state, or local law, the permittee shall include in the report the reason for the delay.